ozjongwon/cl-tfnsw-gtfs/README.md

 I guess there can be three different approaches from static to dynamic.

 I bet a typical programming language users type everything manually, which is very tedious and error-prone.
-Using the dynamic feature of Lisp, I could ask to each 'protocol buffers record' about its field names and values then build Lisp friendly structure, which will have a bit of runtime overhead but future proof.
+Using the dynamic nature of Lisp, I could ask to each 'protocol buffers record' about its field names and values then build Lisp friendly structure, which will have a bit of runtime overhead but future proof.

 The approach I've taken is middle of the two (but closer to dynamic side).
 I listed field names